16.1 – History and background

 Apparently, way back in 1000, B.C., natural gas seeped from the ground, on Mount Parnassus in ancient Greece, caught fire and a flame was lit.

 The Greeks believed this was the Oracle at Delphi, and a temple was built.
-This has to be the first ever reference to Natural Gas.
+This has to be the first-ever reference to Natural Gas.
 By the way, do you wonder how natural gas can seep through the land surface?
-Well, have a look at this picture of natural gas seeping from ground and catching fire –
+Well, have a look at this picture of natural gas seeping from the ground and catching fire –

 Source: Daily mail online, UK.

 The Chinese discovered Natural Gas around 500 B.C., and they put this to better use – they started using bamboo “pipelines” to transport natural gas that seeped to the surface and to use it to boil seawater to get drinkable water.

 However, the first commercialized application of natural gas occurred in Great Britain.
 Around 1785, the British used natural gas produced from coal to lighthouses and streets.